Aelpxy/broccoli-/docs/README.md

 MessagePack was chosen for its efficiency.
 Initially, I wanted to store lookups in JSON, but I decided against it because JSON uses significantly more space.
 The main reason for using SQLite, however, was simplicity.

-I plan to load the entire `metadata.msgpack` file into a Bloom filter (which will be updated whenever a new object is uploaded) and then perform lookups.
+I plan to load the entire `metadata.msgpack` file into a ~~Bloom filter~~ thread-safe HashMap (which will be updated whenever a new object is uploaded) and then perform lookups.

 ### Is this actually fast enough?